 JACK.
-Nonsense; it isn't ten-that clock's stopped-it's a wedding present, and hasn't any works.
+Nonsense; it isn't [yet] ten-that clock's stopped [at one o'clock]-it's a wedding present, and hasn't any works.

 PATTY.
 But how comes it that the wedding takes place from the bridegroom's house, and why are all the presents sent there?